Tesla Inc. (TSLA) Stock Price and Analyst Predictions

 TSLA) stock’s latest price update

-Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 6.24 compared to its previous closing price of 195.28.
-Nevertheless, the company has seen a 8.95% surge in its stock price over the last five trading sessions.
-The Wall Street Journal reported 6 hours ago that Tesla Reports Uptick in Vehicle Deliveries After Price Cuts
+Tesla Inc. (NASDAQ: TSLA)’s stock price has decreased by -3.67 compared to its previous closing price of 192.58.
+Nevertheless, the company has seen a -4.31% plunge in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 04/03/23 that Tesla Keeps Growing, but at What Cost?

 TSLA’s Market Performance

-Tesla Inc. (TSLA) has seen a 8.95% rise in stock performance for the week, with a 8.67% gain in the past month and a 70.30% surge in the past quarter.
-The volatility ratio for the week is 3.52%, and the volatility levels for the past 30 days are at 4.52% for TSLA.
-The simple moving average for the last 20 days is 11.09% for TSLA stock, with a simple moving average of -3.91% for the last 200 days.
+Tesla Inc. (TSLA) has seen a -4.31% fall in stock performance for the week, with a -1.17% decline in the past month and a 63.25% surge in the past quarter.
+The volatility ratio for the week is 4.10%, and the volatility levels for the past 30 days are at 4.62% for TSLA.
+The simple moving average for the last 20 days is -1.07% for TSLA stock, with a simple moving average of -13.92% for the last 200 days.

 Analysts’ Opinion of TSLA

-Many brokerage firms have already submitted their reports for TSLA stocks, with Citigroup repeating the rating for TSLA by listing it as a “Neutral.”
-The predicted price for TSLA in the upcoming period, according to Citigroup is $192 based on the research report published on March 27th of the current year 2023.
+Many brokerage firms have already submitted their reports for TSLA stocks, with TD Cowen repeating the rating for TSLA by listing it as a “Market Perform.”
+The predicted price for TSLA in the upcoming period, according to TD Cowen is $170 based on the research report published on April 03rd of the current year 2023.

+Goldman, on the other hand, stated in their research note that they expect to see TSLA reach a price target of $225, previously predicting the price at $200.
+The rating they have provided for TSLA stocks is “Buy” according to the report published on April 03rd, 2023.

-Berenberg gave a rating of “Hold” to TSLA, setting the target price at $210 in the report published on March 08th of the current year.
+Citigroup gave a rating of “Neutral” to TSLA, setting the target price at $192 in the report published on March 27th of the current year.

-During the last 5 trading sessions, TSLA rose by +8.95%, which changed the moving average for the period of 200-days by -6.08% in comparison to the 20-day moving average, which settled at $187.23.
-In addition, Tesla Inc. saw 68.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TSLA fell by -4.31%, which changed the moving average for the period of 200-days by -14.41% in comparison to the 20-day moving average, which settled at $187.70.
+In addition, Tesla Inc. saw 50.61% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSLA starting from Baglino Andrew D, who sale 10,500 shares at the price of $194.36 back on Mar 27.
-After this action, Baglino Andrew D now owns 65,547 shares of Tesla Inc., valued at $2,040,780 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSLA starting from Musk Kimbal, who sale 100,000 shares at the price of $195.73 back on Apr 03.
+After this action, Musk Kimbal now owns 1,608,720 shares of Tesla Inc., valued at $19,573,464 using the latest closing price.

-Kirkhorn Zachary, the Chief Financial Officer of Tesla Inc., sale 10,455 shares at $196.72 during a trade that took place back on Mar 06, which means that Kirkhorn Zachary is holding 203,073 shares at $2,056,775 based on the most recent closing price.
+Baglino Andrew D, the SVP Powertrain and Energy Eng. of Tesla Inc., sale 10,500 shares at $194.36 during a trade that took place back on Mar 27, which means that Baglino Andrew D is holding 65,547 shares at $2,040,780 based on the most recent closing price.

 Stock Fundamentals for TSLA